vijaykiran/hoplon/doc/Getting-Started.md

 ClojureScript runtime environment and its extensions to the JavaScript DOM objects.

-In HTML there are three types of primitives
+In HTML there are three types of primitives:

 * element nodes
 * text nodes